rebelsky/sams-assorted-musings-reflections/cnix-intro-1.md

 these topics.

-However, I still find it useful to present these materials in a way that will make sense to our students, and that reflect my own perspectives on programming and program development.
+However, I still find it useful to present these materials in a way that will make sense to our students, and that reflects my own perspectives on programming and program development.
 I also find that each of those books is simultaneously too basic (e.g., my students don't really need to learn about directory structures; they learned that in CSC-161 [19] and elsewhere)